Articles related to loose rock

 How to Avoid Loose Rock - Climbing - About.com

 Loose rock is encountered on almost every route that you climb.
 Follow these 15 safe climbing tips to avoid loose rocks and climbing accidents caused by ...

 Loose Rock Tip #2 -- Avoid Climbing on Loose Cliffs

-To avoid rockfall when you're climbing, then avoid climbing on cliffs with loose rock.
+This is sort of a no-brainer—to avoid rockfall then avoid climbing on cliffs with loose rock.
 It's that easy.
-If you don't climb on cliffs with rotten rock, loose flakes, stacked ...
+If you don't climb on cliffs with rotten rock, loose flakes, ...

 Loose Rock Tip #12 -- Yell "ROCK" If You Dislodge a Rock While ...